 There are various rooms for you to explore, including the grand ballroom with it’s chandeliers.
 This is a very popular room for weddings.
 It is enough to fulfill any girl’s princess dream.
 The adjoining rooms are used as bridal preparation rooms and they are full of Victorian furniture that took my breath away, as l love antique furniture.
 There were dainty fainting couches and huge drapes and tons of mirrors.
 Yes indeed, I can safely say they definitely got their inspiration from Versailles :-)

-The view of the garden from the top is awesome.
+The view of the garden from the top of the palace is awesome.
 They can be rented for wedding receptions and large parties.
 If you don’t feel like taking the tour, there is an attached cafe, where you can have afternoon tea.
 Very posh!
 We chose not to, as we found it quite pricey!
 On the whole, its a nice way to spend a few hours in the lovely country of Malta!

 How about you?
 Have you been to a real life palace? would you consider a wedding in such a grand place?